laufuentes/Projet-GL---Principal-Component-method-Missing-Values/README.md

 > 1-Generate_datasets.ipynb

 This notebook demonstrates how we generated our synthetic dataset.
 It provides a "hello world!" example and outlines the process of creating synthetic datasets for testing the algorithm's properties.
+Note that such datasets will be saved in 'datasets/'.

 > 2-Function_Familiarization_Guide.ipynb